Phase transitions in time complexity of Brownian circuits: Setup and Computational Cost of Brownian Circuits

-Each CJoin gate transition is bidirectional, consisting of forward and backward directions.
-A forward transition progresses the computation, representing the movement from a pre-logic state to a post-logic state as part of a logic mapping step.
-Although each gate may, in principle, have its own transition rates, we assume throughout this study that all gates share a common forward transition rate and distinct backward transition rates.
+Each CJoin gate transition is bidirectional, with forward and backward directions.
+A forward transition progresses the computation, representing the movement from a pre-logic state to a post-logic state as part of the logic mapping step.
+Although in principle each gate may have its own transition rate, we assume throughout this study that all the gates share a common forward transition rate and distinct backward transition rates.

-To demonstrate circuit construction using CJoin gates, we show a NAND logic gate implementation~\cite{ercan_fundamental_2018}.
+As a concrete example of construction using CJoin gates, we demonstrate a NAND logic gate implementation~\cite{ercan_fundamental_2018}.
 The NAND circuit, shown in Fig.~\ref{fig:NAND_transition}, embeds two logic variables, $A$ and $B$ in four wires: ``$A$,'' ``not $A$,'' ``$B$'' and ``not $B$.''
-The presence of a particle on a wire corresponds to the logic state \textsf{True}, while its absence corresponds to \textsf{False}.
-Each logic state is represented by a specific combination of two particles placed on four wires, and only four out of the $_4C_2=6$ possible configurations correspond to valid logic configurations.
+The presence of a particle on a wire corresponds to the logic state \textsf{True}, whereas its absence corresponds to \textsf{False}.
+Each logic state is represented by a specific combination of two particles placed on four wires, and only four of the $_4C_2=6$ possible configurations correspond to valid logic configurations.